The 9 Best Skin Care Ingredients To Look For For Skin Longevity*

 According to the American Academy of Dermatology, the sunscreen you use should include broad-spectrum protection (to protect against UVA and UVB rays), SPF of 30 or higher, and a water-resistant formula.
 And your go-to formula should be applied every day you go outside, this includes cold-weather months and days when the sun is not visible.
 "Upward of 80% of UV rays still penetrate the clouds and can impact your skin, so protecting your skin daily regardless of season, rain or shine, is important," notes holistic board-certified dermatologist Keira Barr, M.D.

 Louisiana-based dermatologist with a special interest in holistic medicine Mamina Turegano, M.D., FAAD, recommends reaching for a zinc-based sunscreen, as even those with sensitive skin can use it.
-"Zinc is considered to be a physical sunscreen ingredient," she explains, saying that it physically blocks the UV rays from damaging the skin cells.
-"Whereas chemical sunscreens work by changing UV rays into heat and then releasing that heat from the skin," she says.
+"Zinc is considered to be a physical sunscreen ingredient," she explains, saying that it physically blocks the UV rays from damaging the skin cells, as well as turning the rays into heat which doesn't damage the skin cells.

-Antioxidants help to neutralize free radicals from oxidative stress, inflammation, and UV rays.
+Antioxidants help to neutralize free radicals from oxidative stress, inflammatory processes, and UV rays.
 "Neutralizing free radicals with antioxidants improves the prevention of photodamage," says NYC dermatologist Hadley King, M.D.
 She encourages her patients to use an antioxidant serum every morning.
 A common go-to for skin experts is vitamin C since it helps build collagen in the skin, stabilizes the collagen you already have, and treats and prevents hyperpigmentation.
 Garshick seconds this choice and says environmental stressors like pollution can lead to oxidative damage, so applying topical antioxidants helps to prevent further damage like brown spots, fine lines, and wrinkles.
-A few other stellar antioxidants to consider are astaxanthin, CoQ10, and vitamin E.
+A few other stellar topical antioxidants to consider are niacinimide and vitamin E.

 3. Retinoids and bakuchiol